cardillan/mindcode/README.markdown

 </div>
 <br>

 **Mindcode** is a high-level programming language for [Mindustry Logic](https://github.com/Anuken/Mindustry).
-Many language features are provided, including variable declaration, arrays (including `@counter` arrays), conditional statements and loops, functions, modules, remote function calls, system library etc. Mindcode generates fairly well optimized mlog code, utilizing available instruction space to make the resulting code faster.
+Many language features are provided, including variable declaration, arrays (including `@counter` arrays), conditional statements and loops, functions, modules, remote function calls, system library etc. Mindcode generates fairly well optimized mlog code, using available instruction space to make the resulting code faster.
 It comes with a [web app](http://mindcode.herokuapp.com/) and a [command-line compiler](doc/syntax/TOOLS-IDE-INTEGRATION.markdown#setting-up-the-command-line-compiler), provides means for integration both with various IDEs and Mindustry itself.

 **Schemacode**, an extension built over Mindcode, is a specialized definition language designed for creating a complete Mindustry schematic from a text file.
 [Schematics builder](doc/syntax/SCHEMACODE.markdown) compiles these definition files directly into Mindustry schematics, either into binary `.msch` file, or into the text representation.
 Processors can be included in these schematics, complete with the code (specified either in Mindcode or mlog) and linked blocks.